borgboyone/jquery-form-manager/README.md

 The _Input_ widget is noval in that it brings the concept of an interface to the jQuery UI framework; a key feature that has been lacking for some time.
 Any interactive element can become an _Input_ by extending the base widget and implementing a handful of functions (See Examples below).

 ###Form
-Bringing everything together is the _Form_ widget which provides the cohesive glue expected for a collection of Inputs, acting as both the overseer and manager of any Input widget that falls under its umbrella.
+The _Form_ widget brings everything together by providing the cohesive glue expected for a collection of Inputs, acting as both the overseer and manager of any _Input_ that is attached to an element that is a descendent of the Form's attached element.

 The Form functionality mirrors that of the Input interface with the only difference being that functions are applied to all Inputs that are considered a part of the Form.
-For example, users can query all the values of the Inputs, the names of the Inputs, call any of the Input methods such as `clear`, `reset`, `validate`...all at the Form level.
+For example, users can query all the values of the Inputs, the names of the Inputs, call any of the Input methods, such as `clear`, `reset`, `validate`, all at the Form level.

 Note, the Form doesn't require an actual form element; it can be attached to any element.
 Also, it is not necessary to specify the Inputs when instantiating the Form.
 Any Input that is a descendent of the Form element is automatically associated with the Form.
 There is no stored association and Input's can be created and destroyed at will.